Ethics in Professional Helping – SOWK 270

 Professional helpers face ethical dilemmas on a regular basis.
 This course prepares students with foundational knowledge necessary for understanding the complexity and ambiguity of ethical dilemmas while exploring critical thinking and ethical decision-making.
 It reviews codes of ethics from a variety of helping professions including humans services, social work, and psychology.

-The student will complete 4 Discussions in this course.
-The student will post one thread of at least 350 words by 11:59 p.m.
-(ET) on Thursday of the assigned Module.
-The student must then post 2 replies of at least 100 words by 11:59 p.m.
-(ET) on Monday of the assigned Module.
+Discussions are collaborative learning experiences.
+Therefore, the student will post one thread of at least 350 words by 11:59 p.m.
+(ET) on Thursday of the assigned module: week for each Discussion prompt.
+The student must then post 2 replies of at least 200 words by 11:59 p.m.
+(ET) on Monday of the assigned module: week.
 For each thread, students must support their assertions with at least 1 scholarly citation in APA format.
 Any sources cited must have been published within the last five years.
 Acceptable sources include the textbook, the Bible, and other scholarly sources.

-- This paper should be 3-4 pages long.
+- This paper must be 3-4 pages long.

 - An abstract is not necessary; however, a correctly formatted title and reference page are required.
 The title and reference page are not included in the page length.